 That means a weak headline is not just costing you profile conversions.
 It is costing you every interaction where someone sees your name and does not feel compelled to learn more.

-Or if you want the complete positioning system in writing, CRICKETS by Jennifer Omaliko covers every profile element in surgical detail for $29.90.
-Also available at selar.com/ph3vsk1171.
+If you want the complete positioning system in writing, CRICKETS by Jennifer Omaliko covers every profile element in surgical detail for $9.99.